daimajia/AndroidImageSlider/README.md

 ====

-##Advanced usage
+## Advanced usage

 Please visit [Wiki](https://github.com/daimajia/AndroidImageSlider/wiki)

 ##About me

-A student in China mainland.
+I am a student in mainland China.
 I love Google, love Android, love everything that is interesting.
-If you get any problems when using this library or you have an internship opportunity, please feel relax to [email me](mailto:daimajia@gmail.com). :-D
+If you get any problems when using this library or you have an internship opportunity, please feel free to [email me](mailto:daimajia@gmail.com). :smiley: